 Family Hotel in Dublin City Centre

-Make the most of your family staycation and book into the 4 star Clayton Hotel Ballsbridge.
+Make the most of your family staycation in Dublin and book into the 4 star Clayton Hotel Ballsbridge.
 Located in Dublin’s south city, Clayton Hotel offers breakfast, complimentary car parking and a range of special offers for families!